The princess and the frog film review

 The Princess and the Frog is set in New Orleans, Louisiana.
-Tiana and Eudora take the train from Eudora's workplace where all the mansions are and they travel across town to their own home which is much more modest.
+Tiana and Eudora take the train from Eudora's workplace are where many of the mansions are and they travel across town to their own home which is much more modest.
 Tiana helps her father with cooking a gumbo dinner and they invite the neighbors to join them for a meal.
 Everyone gathers around the front porch and enjoys food and conversation in a very open environment.
 Tiana's father speaks of the lesson about food bringing folks together.

 Fast forward to Tiana being an adult.
 Her father has passed away.
 He worked hard all of his life with 2, sometimes 3 jobs.
 She is very close to her mother who still wants to see her realize her dream of owning the restaurant.
 Tiana has been working as a waitress and saving up for a long time.
 Her friends think she works too hard and her boss taunts her, thinking that she will work for him forever and never save up enough to get the restaurant.